codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: redirect(string $route)

-    :param  string  $route: The reverse-routed or named route to redirect the user to.
+    :param  string  $route: The route name or Controller::method to redirect the user to.
     :rtype: RedirectResponse

     .. important:: When you use this function, an instance of ``RedirectResponse`` must be returned